auth0/docs/articles/quickstart/webapp/java/interactive.md

 ## Login Redirection {{{ data-action=code data-code="LoginServlet.java#21:23" }}}

-To enable users to login, your application will redirect them to the [Universal Login](https://auth0.com/docs/universal-login) page.
+To enable users to log in, your application will redirect them to the [Universal Login](https://auth0.com/docs/universal-login) page.
 Using the `AuthenticationController` instance, you can generate the redirect URL by calling the `buildAuthorizeUrl(HttpServletRequest request, HttpServletResponse response, String redirectUrl)` method.
-The redirect URL must be the URL that was added to the **Allowed Callback URLs** of your Auth0 Application.
+The redirect URL must be the URL that was added to the **Allowed Callback URLs** of your Auth0 application.

 ## Handling the tokens {{{ data-action=code data-code="CallbackServlet.java#16:37" }}}